turingschool-examples/fitlit-starter-kit/README.md

 ### Abstract:
 Tracking progress while going through your health and wellness journey can be difficult and complicated.
 Fortunately FitLit is here to save the day!
-Through this web app user data can be collected, stored, and displayed to the user in truly meaningfuly ways.
-By using FitLit you can track a users progress on important health aspects like step goals, sleep, and hydration while also being able to compare them to user averages for all three catagories.
+Through this web app user data can be collected, stored, and displayed to the user in truly meaningful ways.
+By using FitLit you can track a user's progress on important health aspects like step goals, sleep, and hydration while also being able to compare them to user averages for all three categories.

 ### Installation Instructions:
 - Fork the repository found here: https://github.com/smithkirsten/fitlit-group-project
 - Clone down your new, forked repo.
 While cloning, name it what you want your local repo to be named, and run `git clone`.
 - cd into the repository
-- Install NPM packages by running `npm install` then ``in your terminal
+- Install NPM packages by running `npm install` in your terminal
 - Start the server by running `npm start` in your server
 - After starting the server, the project will run at http://localhost:8080/